 Apart from formaldehyde, these plants absorb carbon monoxide and other lethal air impurities also.
 If the air quality is low and there is not much greenery, a spider plant is required.
 It is easy to maintain and prefers to be in places with minimal sunlight in the house.
 The spider plant needs to be watered occasionally, and it can grow in almost any soil.

 We come across many commercial advertisements regarding medicinal creams and ointments that claim to possess aloe vera on the labels.
 There is a lack of scientific evidence to prove that aloe vera has many healing qualities, yet it has been in use for millions of years as a natural healer and soothes skin irritation.
 The gelly, which is in the leaf’s inner part, can be used directly on the skin.
-According to research, aloe vera gel is used on sunburns, frostbites, psoriasis, and cold sore and heat burns.
+According to research, aloe vera gel is used on sunburns, frostbites, psoriasis, cold sore,s and heat burns.
 In case of allergies, please consult your doctor.
 Aloe vera plants have to be watered consistently and should leave the soil to dry.
 It is best to place the plant in indirect sunlight.

 Lavender is mainly known for its stress-relieving and mental benefits.
 The lavender scent is in spa products like bathing salts, skin creams, soap bars, and candles.
 You can place the lavender plant anywhere in the house, preferably in the bedroom, because it aids in getting better sleep.
 Insomnia, depression, anxiety, nervousness, and restlessness can be soothed by getting a whiff of lavender.
 These plants prefer plenty of sunlight and well-drained soil.
 It is better to water the plant when the soil is arid.